fayssel1993/AppLinkr/README.md

 - **Device Detection**: Automatically redirects users to the appropriate app store based on their device (iOS or Android).
 - **Tracking**: Monitor user interactions with each QR code, including access count and device type.
 - **Admin Panel**: View statistics, manage QR codes, and download the database backup.
+- **Campaign flexibility**: Generate app-download or website QR codes with quick color customization to match your brand.

 ## Roadmap